Header image

 • to evaluate the extent to which the process was fruitful.

-Nursing theory is an organized and systematic articulation of a set of statements related to questions in the discipline of nursing.
-A nursing theory is a set of concepts, definitions, relationships, and assumptions or propositions derived from nursing models or from other disciplines and project a purposive, systematic view of phenomena by designing specific inter-relationships among concepts for the purposes of describing, explaining, predicting, and /or prescribing..
+• "A nursing theory is a set of concepts, definitions, relationships, and assumptions or propositions derived from nursing models or from other disciplines and project a purposive, systematic view of phenomena by designing specific inter-relationships among concepts for the purposes of describing, explaining, predicting, and /or prescribing."

-Importance of nursing theories:
+Importance of nursing theories

 • Nursing theory aims to describe, predict and explain the phenomenon of nursing